Each year, the Hopkins Memorial Forest is the home to various events for the community of Williams College and the Berkshires.

 - Wildflower Foray with Williams College Professor Hank Art

-The Hopkins Memorial forest also hosts the Berkshire Bioblitz every several years.
+The Hopkins Memorial forest also hosted the Berkshire Bioblitz in 2018.
 For more information, please go to our Biobliz page.